Henry Keyes

-Henry Keyes (January 3, 1810 – September 24, 1870) was a prominent politician and railroad executive from Vermont.
+Henry Keyes (January 3, 1810 – September 24, 1870) was a politician and railroad executive from Vermont.
 He was a member of the Vermont House of Representatives and Vermont Senate.
 He was also the Democratic nominee for governor three times (1856, 1857, 1858).
 In addition, Keyes served as president of the Atchison, Topeka and Santa Fe Railway.

 Early life

 Keyes was born in Vershire, Vermont on January 3, 1810, the son of Thomas and Margaretta (McArthur) Keyes.
 He was raised and educated in Vershire, and moved to Newbury at age 15 to work at the Reed & Gould store.
 In 1831, he left Reed & Gould to go into business with his brother Freeman.
 The brothers operated the F. and H. Keyes Store, which became the largest general store in the Connecticut River Valley.

 Business and farming career

 In addition to the store, Keyes was active in several other business ventures.
 In 1843, he was an original incorporator of the Connecticut and Passumpsic Rivers Railroad.
 Keyes served as a director and succeeded Erastus Fairbanks as president in 1854.
 Under Keyes's leadership, the railway completed a connection to the Grand Trunk Railway in 1870.

 Keyes's other business interests included ownership stakes in Boston's United States Hotel as well as mines, steamboats and stagecoaches.
 Keyes was also a large shareholder in the Atchison, Topeka and Santa Fe Railway.
 He was appointed the company's president in February 1869.

 He also owned and operated a farm that included land on both sides of the Connecticut River in Newbury and in Haverhill, New Hampshire, where he raised Durham cattle and Merino sheep.
 Keyes also served as president of the Vermont State Agricultural Society.
 From 1853 to 1855, Keyes served as a trustee of Norwich University.